-New Editions provides Section 508 support to the US Coast Guard web team (CG633) to assess sites for Section 508 compliance.
-Information Communication Technology (ICT) products are vital to Coast Guard operations’ and the Coast Guard is dependent on the Internet to communicate and distribute critical information.
+New Editions provides Section 508 support to the U.S. Coast Guard web team (CG633) by assessing documents and sites for Section 508 compliance.
+Information Communication Technology (ICT) products are vital to Coast Guard operations, and the Coast Guard is dependent on the Internet to communicate and distribute critical information.
 We assess the Coast Guard's public facing websites for accessibility and assist with remediation of sites that are not compliant.
 We also assess documents for accessibility and provide remediation assistance for non-accessible documents.

 New Editions provides training and technical assistance on Section 508 and the Secretary’s Section 508 Implementation Policy to designated individuals in the HHS agency and the Office of the Secretary.
 Section 508 requires electronic and information technology (EIT) procured, developed, maintained or used to be accessible to its employees and customers with disabilities.
 New Editions staff members work directly with Section 508 Officials and Coordinators at each agency to ensure their understanding of the legal, technical, and policy framework of Section 508 at HHS.
 We provide quality improvement analyses and reports to ensure that HHS Chief Information Offices and the HHS' Office on Disability (OD) have comprehensive information on the impact of the Section 508 technical assistance and training programs.

-For the NCD, New Editions provided research and meeting planning support services for the National Disability Summit on Disability Policy 2010.
-This landmark event marked the 20th anniversary of the Americans with Disabilities Act (ADA) and brought together over 400 stakeholders from across the country to provide input for a new policy agenda.
-In preparation for this meeting, our team of researchers prepared 10 working papers identifying significant policy accomplishments and emerging issues and challenges for each topic area.
-The following lists the paper topics, providing a link to each final report:
+For the National Council on Disability (NCD), New Editions provided research and meeting planning support services for the National Disability Summit on Disability Policy 2010.
+This landmark event marked the 20th anniversary of the Americans with Disabilities Act (ADA), and brought together over 400 stakeholders from across the country to provide input for a new policy agenda.
+In preparation for this meeting, our team of researchers prepared ten working papers identifying significant policy accomplishments, emerging issues and challenges for each topic area.
+The following lists the paper topics, including a link to each final report: